 Don’t – keep too many cleaning duties on one day or assign hard jobs to one child on consecutive days.
 They will always complain about the chart if they feel like it’s made out unfairly.

 For more tips on cleaning and chores for kids, check out more articles on our blog!
-Simply Maid is your one-stop, go-to place for cleaning guides, organisation tips and all types of home cleaning services in Sydney.
+Simply Maid is your one-stop, go-to place for cleaning guides, organisation tips and all types of home cleaning services.